wachirawahomed/alx-system_engineering-devops/0x02-shell_redirections/README.md

--17-hidethisword display all the lines in the file /etc/passwd that do not contain the pattern “bin”.\n -18-letteronly display all lines of the file /etc/ssh/sshd_config starting with a letter.\n -19-AZ replace all characters A and c from input to Z and e respectively.\n 20-hiago removes all letters c and C from input.
+-17-hidethisword display all the lines in the file /etc/passwd that do not contain the pattern “bin”.\n -18-letteronly display all lines of the file /etc/ssh/sshd_config starting with a letter.\n -19-AZ replace all characters A and c from input to Z and e respectively.\n -20-hiago removes all letters c and C from input.
+-21-reverse that reverse its input.\n